Car TalkCar MaintenanceCar BatteryHow To Recondition A Car Battery In 5 Easy Steps

 Step 2.
 Verify the battery voltage

-The condition for reconditioning a car battery is the voltage of the battery is higher than 10 volts.
-If the readings are 12.6 Volts, the battery is in good condition, and if it’s more than this, reconditioning is surely needed.
-If it’s between 10 and 12 volts, you can restore the battery to full function.
-On the other hand, if there are less than 10 volts, you’re probably wasting your time.
+On the other hand, if there are fewer than 10 volts, you’re probably wasting your time.
 There might be chances that you see zero readings.
 This indicates that the battery has gone through a short circuit.
 This is the time when you should use your maintenance tips or just contact the mechanic to handle the situation in the right way.

 Step 3.
 Take out the acid

 After successfully checking the voltage, it’s time to take out the old acid from the battery.
 With the help of a flat-head screw, reach to the battery caps.
 The caps may vary from two to six.
-Remove all the caps but make sure that you have a container or bucket near you.
+Remove all the caps, but make sure that you have a container or bucket near you.

-At this stage, before emptying each cell you should take the chance to test each battery cell individually.
+At this stage, before emptying each cel,l you should take the chance to test each battery cell individually.
 Doing this could help you discover if your car battery has a dead cell or not.
 When the battery cells are all empty, place your battery to one side take ½ lb of your baking soda, and add it to your bucket of old battery acid.
 This will neutralize the battery acid so you can safely dispose of it later.

 Note: The liquid (Electrolyte) in lead acid battery cells is very dangerous.
 It’s a mix of sulphuric acid and water.
 You don’t want to get it on your skin, in your eyes or even on your clothes.
 So make sure that you are wearing all the security equipment.

 Step 4.
-Put back the battery into working order
+Put the battery back into working order

-Now that you have cleansed acid from the battery, it’s time to recondition it.
+Now that you have cleansed the acid from the battery, it’s time to recondition it.
 For that, you have to refill the cell with electrolytes.
 The electrolyte is normally made of Epsom salt and distilled water.
 This will let your battery charge pretty well and avoid sulfates.
 Now, pour it into the battery.

 Step 5.
 Finally, charge the battery

-The last step of reconditioning a car battery guideline is to check whether the entire reconditioning process is working or not.
+The last step of the reconditioning a car battery guideline is to check whether the entire reconditioning process is working or not.
 It’s not recommended to put the caps back on the battery as the electrolyte may overflow during charging.
 So, grab the battery charger, and connect the black (negative) lead to the negative terminal and the red (positive) lead to the positive terminal.
-Keep the charging speed somewhere around twelve v/ two amp.
-Keep on charging at least for a day or 36 hours.
-Take the charger away and take readings through the voltmeter.
-Normal readings will be 12.42V.
-You can also go for the battery load test if you want.
-Otherwise, you are all set for an efficient car battery.

 So, here you have completed the task of reconditioning a car battery.
 Don’t forget to wear safety goggles, gloves, and other important things.